OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

         //    will be bubbled up to Excel to indicate an error.
     }

-3. In **customfunctions.js**, locate the line`CustomFunctionMappings.LOG = logMessage;`, add the following line of code immediately after that line, and save the file.
+3. In **functions.js**, locate the line`CustomFunctionMappings.LOG = logMessage;`, add the following line of code immediately after that line, and save the file.

     ```js
     CustomFunctionMappings.STOCKPRICE = stockPrice;
     ```

-4. Before Excel can make this new function available to end-users, you must specify metadata that describes this function.
-In the **stock-ticker** project that the Yo Office generator created, find the file **src/functions/functions.json** and open it in your code editor.
-Add the following object to the `functions` array within the **src/functions/functions.json** file and save the file.
+4. Before Excel can make this new function available, you must specify metadata to describe the function to Excel.
+Open the **src/functions/functions.json** file.
+Add the following JSON object to the 'functions' array and save the file.

     This JSON describes the `stockPrice` function.